Falling Leaves

 a wind blows through the trees,

-for nature to capture, to seize...
+for nature's currents to seize...

 They

-fly through the air
+fly through the air,

 in flight that's all too brief,